Led Two Companies of Regular Infantry and a Battalion of Volunteers at San Jacinto

 A RELATIVE OF BOTH President Millard Fillmore and author Nathaniel Hawthorne, Henry Millard was born in Stillwater, New York.
 In the 1820s, he moved to Natchez, Mississippi, to wed Mary Beaumont, the daughter of a successful businessman.

 “…fear not for the fate of Texas we shall certainly prevent the enemy from crossing the Brazos …how soon we may have a general engagement I know not but probably in a day or two when I am confident we shall give a good account of them…”

-He went into business with his brother-in-law until Mary's death in 1834.
-Millard moved to Texas a year later, where he opened a few stores and eventually became a land speculator.
-When revolution came, he eventually took up arms in the revolutionary army as a lieutenant colonel.
+HE WENT INTO BUSINESS with his brother-in-law until Mary's death in 1834.
+Millard moved to Texas a year later, opening a few stores and eventually becoming a land speculator.
+When the revolution came, he took up arms in the revolutionary army as a lieutenant colonel.

-After independence was won, Millard fell out of political favor with David G. Burnet, Texas' acting president at the time.
+After independence was won, Millard fell out of political favor with David G. Burnet, Texas's acting president.
 This would end his military career.
 He returned to the town he'd named after his late wife, Beaumont, to pursue a variety of civil positions.

 Eventually, he moved to Galveston, engaging in new business opportunities and serving as the city's tax assessor.
 He died of natural causes in late August of 1844.
 The pistols awarded to him by Houston now reside in the Republic of Texas Museum in Austin, Texas.

 San Jacinto Veteran’s Reunion circa 1898

 We have nearly 1,300 stories of San Jacinto veterans on both sides of the battle — from the commanders down to the unsung heroes.